Are tax breaks available for private school tuition?

 Tax deductions and credits related to private school tuition

-- Charity: Parents at private schools offering both academic and religious education (e.g. Christian schools, Jewish schools) may be able to claim a tax credit for tuition, as a charitable contribution.
+- Charity: Parents at private schools offering both academic and religious education (e.g. Christian, Catholic and Jewish schools) may be able to claim a tax credit for tuition, as a charitable contribution.
 While the amount you can claim varies from one province to another, it can be significant.
 Some schools are registered as charities or are associated with registered charitable organizations that offer tax breaks.
 Check with your prospective school to see whether fees are segregated and if tax receipts are issued for these purposes.

 - Child care: A portion of private school fees that relate to child care services for students under age 16 may be deductible as a child care expense.
 The deduction amount is based on that portion of the day that involves supervision and is not related to academic instruction, such as lunchtime supervision.